Monday: 10:00am – 4:00pm

 Rachel has worked with adult clients in all walks of life, assisting them in dealing with a variety of mental health issues such as anxiety, depression, mood instability, trauma reaction, disordered personality, and psychosis.
 She has acquired supplemental training and consultation in serving clients struggling with substance use.
 She has been trained in Cognitive Behavior Therapy (CBT) and has obtained provider status in Cognitive Processing Therapy (CPT) for Post-traumatic Stress Disorder.
 Rachel has training in Emotionally Focused Therapy (EFT), a treatment seeking to create new patterns of bonding and emotion regulation in couples experiencing distress.
 Rachel recently completed training in Child-Parent Psychotherapy (CPP) and is now working with children aged 0-5 who have experienced trauma.
 CPP involves working with the caregiver and child to strengthen their attachment and help them heal and grow after stressful experiences.

 Rachel enjoys reading, spending time outdoors, watching documentaries, caring for her numerous houseplants, and listening to podcasts.
 She likes to spend time with friends traveling and exploring local restaurants.
-She and her Australian Shepherd, Tucker, live in Johnson.
+She and her Australian Shepherd, Tucker, live in Springdale.